Munesh-Code/Standard-Calculator/README.md

 # Standard Calculator
 This is Standard Calculator that I made by using HTML, CSS and Javascript (tilt.js library).

-This site is hosted at this address. https://designer-calculator.netlify.app/
+This Project is Deployed at this address. https://designer-calculator.netlify.app/